 • The main limitation of testRigor is that it’s a paid tool, which means it won’t work for companies that only choose open-source software.
 However, you can use a public, free account if you can keep your tests in the public domain.

-• If your team is only used to programming, then it might take them some time to adjust to writing plain English for test cases.
+• If your team is only used to scripted testing, then it might take them some time to adapt to intent-based testing.

 Cucumber